-I’m a co-founder of Civic Revival and its chief co-ordinator.
+I’m a co-founder of Civic Revival.
 I'm a geographer and town planner, and have worked as a transport planner in both the private and public sectors since 1991.
 In my professional life my specialism is in transport policy and planning, and sustainable local and regional spatial development.
 I like to think that my personal and professional interests coalesce around the question: how can we make our places better for everyone?
 To live in, work and play in, care for others and ourselves in, grow and thrive in, and take delight in.

-I’m the co-founder and initial funder of the Civic Revival project, pleased to be working with Richard Walker as its executive director after many years of conversations between us about the kinds of issues and challenges that we are now hoping to spotlight and help address.
+I’m the co-founder and initial funder of the Civic Revival project, pleased to be working with Richard Walker after many years of conversations between us about the kinds of issues and challenges that we are now hoping to spotlight and help address.

 I’ve always believed in the importance of individual identity, shared endeavour and values and actions forged by a mutual recognition that something is needed and right, or damaging and wrong.